galetaire/marketmonitor/README.md

 ## Description

-A set of macro charts to monitor the financial markets.
+A set of macro charts to monitor the financial markets 🧭.

 ## Data sources